pe2mbs/pyforwarder/README.md

-# pyforwarder a TCP/IP communication trace tool with SSL/TLS termination.
+# pyforwarder a raw socket proxy with optional SSL/TLS termination and trace capability

 With this tool you can intercept communication between a server an a client, assuming that you can alter the communication parameters off the client.